MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/fine-tuning-overview.md

 ### Use cases

-Base models are already pre-trained on vast amounts of data and most times you will add instructions and examples to the prompt to get the quality responses that you're looking for - this process is called "few-shot learning".
+Base models are already pre-trained on vast amounts of data and most times you'll add instructions and examples to the prompt to get the quality responses that you're looking for - this process is called "few-shot learning".
 Fine-tuning allows you to train a model with many more examples that you can tailor to meet your specific use-case, thus improving on few-shot learning.
 This can reduce the number of tokens in the prompt leading to potential cost savings and requests with lower latency.

 Turning natural language into a query language is just one use case where you can  _show not tell_ the model how to behave.
 Here are some additional use cases:
 - Improve the model's handling of retrieved data